edutechinnovations/yii2-ar-behaviors/README.md

 Query Scope
 ----------
 `QueryScopeBehavior` will automatically attached to `ActiveQuery` via `Yii::$container`.
+This was done by Composer extra/bootstrap in composer.json file and Yii2 will load it during application botstrap proccess.

 You can use this behavior to create query scope from `ActiveRecord`.

 ```php
 class Sales extends ActiveRecord